 The terrain was challenging but we all managed ok.
 The view off Island peak from crampon point was truly amazing.
 We were under pressure to rope up and move as it was cold.
 It was important to see how far we had come and the view of Ama Dablam, Amphulaptsa and other peaks high above the cloud was something to behold.

 The walk across the glacier was tough at times, ladder crossings were ok as they were either up or down and we could use our hands.
 As the sun came up it got warmer which was nice.
 I remember the view of the head wall, leading to the summit as it looks a lot steeper in person.
-We had been briefed on how to manage the head wall.
-3 moves or steps and take a break.
-Keep the heart rate low and stick to the 3 moves and we would be able to move efficiently.
+We had been clearly briefed on how to manage the head wall.
+Three moves or steps then take a break.
+Keep the heart rate low and stick to the 3 moves.
+This would enable us to move more efficiently.

 It was an amazing experience standing on the summit of Island peak.
 We had 20 minutes on the top and it was truly amazing, we had clear skies, minimal wind and a great team of people.

-I had dreamed of standing on the top of Island peak for years.
-After watching videos, I wasn’t sure I could do it.
-I was so happy, I cried.
+I had dreamed of standing on the top of Island peak for years and now I was there.
+I wasn’t sure I could do it until I stood on the top.
+Overcome with emotion, I cried.
 I did it!
 I stood at 20,000 feet above sea level.

 Up Slow Down Fast